platformsh/platformsh-docs/sites/friday/src/increase-observability/metrics/understand-metrics.md

 ![How service container metrics look when minimized](/images/metrics/service-container-minimized.png "0.65")

-The same menu provides a convenient **Configure resource** CTA allowing you to swiftly adjust to resources allocation for that container based on the observability metrics.
+The same menu provides a convenient **Configure resource** CTA allowing you to swiftly adjust resources allocation for that container based on the observability metrics.

 ## Example of how to read metrics